magnusrodseth/disaster-tweets/assignment-2/README.md

 df['mention_count'] = df['text'].apply(lambda x: len([c for c in str(x) if c == '@']))
 ```

-- `has_url`
+### 2.3.
+Checking if the tweet contains a url

-Has_url was extracted because tweets related to a disaster might point to an online resource where one can find more info about the situation.
-The column is 1 if the tweet contains a url and 0 if not.
-The has_url feature had to be done before preprocessing, as we remove links in the preprocessing step.
+The `has_url` feature was extracted because tweets related to a disaster might point to an online resource where one can find more information about the situation.
+The column is `1` if the tweet contains a url and `0` if not.
+The `has_url` feature had to be done before preprocessing, as we remove links in the preprocessing step.

 ```py
 # Extract the `has_url` feature
 df['has_url'] = df['text'].apply(lambda x: 1 if 'http' in str(x) else 0)
 ```

-- `n-grams`
+### 2.4.
+N-grams

-N-grams was a feature we wanted to look at, as we suspected there could be a correlation between bigrams/ trigrams and if the tweet was disaster-related or not, as bigrams and trigrams have more context than just single words.
+N-grams was a feature we wanted to look at, as we suspected there could be a correlation between bi- or trigrams and whether the tweet was related to a disaster or not.
+This is because bigrams and trigrams carry more context than than single words.
 We found the most used bigrams and trigrams, both for disaster-related tweets and non-disaster related tweets.

 ```py
 from nltk.util import ngrams